 |TH Hashrate||NH Hashrate||% Difference||TH Power||NH Power||% Difference|

-There are definitely some interesting results.
-The RTX 3090 Founders Edition is definitely not the best sample of mining performance, and NiceHash's number (perhaps with maxed out fans) is 12% higher than what we got, but also used 7% more power — or if you prefer, our numbers were 11% slower while using 7% less power.
-On the 3080, the FE ended up just 4% slower while using 3% less power, but the Colorful card was 5% slower while using 8% less power.
-That's one of the clear cases where the model of the card used makes a big difference.
+There are some interesting results.
+The RTX 3090 Founders Edition is definitely not the best sample of mining performance, and NiceHash's number (perhaps with maxed out fans) is 12% higher than what we got, but also used 2% more power — or if you prefer, our numbers were 11% slower while using 2% less power.
+On the 3080, the FE ended up just 2% slower while using 6% more power.

 NiceHash specifically recommends running your fans at 90-100% on the 3080 and 3090, which can definitely boost performance.
 Our stance is that this is a Very Bad Idea (tm).
 Not only will the fans make a lot of noise, but they're also destined to fail sooner rather than later.
 If you're okay replacing the card's fans in the future, or if you want to mod the card with better cooling pads in the first place, you can definitely achieve the NiceHash performance figures.
-Power use (as measured using Powenetics) is higher than quoted, but not drastically so.
+Power use (as measured using Powenetics) would of course increase.

 The current thinking for a lot of miners is that Nvidia's RTX 30-series cards are superior to AMD, but that's really only true if you look at pure hashrates on the 3080 and 3090.
-Factor in power efficiency, and things are much closer.
-Not like you can buy any of these GPUs right now — unless you're willing to fork out a lot of money or have some good industry contacts for building your mining farm.
+Factor in power efficiency and things are much closer.
+Besides, it's not like you can buy any of these GPUs right now — unless you're willing to fork out a lot of money or have some good industry contacts for building your mining farm.

 Mining with Previous Generation Hardware

 Nvidia Ampere and AMD RDNA2, aka Big Navi, GPUs are getting most of the headlines today, but what about previous generation hardware?
 The principles we've outlined above generally apply to the older GPUs as well.
-We've included Nvidia's RTX 20-series and GTX 10-series cards, along with AMD's RX 5000, Vega, and 500 series parts.
-We'll see about adding the last few remaining cards (GTX 1660 series) tomorrow.
+We've included Nvidia's RTX 20-series, GTX-16-series, and GTX 10-series cards, along with AMD's RX 5000, Vega, and 500 series parts.

 We're going to skip all the baseline performance metrics this time, and just jump straight to optimized performance.
 Note that outside of the RX 580 and 590, and the three GTX 1660 variants, all of our tests were done using the reference models from AMD and Nvidia, which tend to be more of a baseline or worst-case scenario for most GPUs.
 We'll list our optimized settings below, but here are the results.